UPBGE/UPBGE-Docs/source/manual/logic/sensors/introduction.rst

 False level triggering
    If this is set, the connected controllers will be triggered as long as the sensor's state is negative.
    The sensor will trigger with the delay (see parameter: frequency) of the sensor. |false-button|
-Freq
+Skip
+   This parameter sets the number of logic ticks skipped between 2 active pulses or triggers.
-   Despite its name "Frequency", this parameter sets the delay between repeated triggers, measured in frames (also known as logic ticks).
-The default value is 0 and it means no delay.
+   The default value is 0 and it means no logic tick is skipped.
    It is only used if at least one of the level triggering parameters are enabled.

-   Raising the value of *freq* is a good way for saving performance costs by avoiding to execute controllers or activate actuators more often than necessary.
+   Raising the value of *Skip* is a good way for saving performance costs by avoiding to execute controllers or activate actuators more often than necessary.

    Examples: (assuming the default frame rate with a frequency of 60 Hz (60 frames per second)).